 Crisis & Home Treatment Teams

-This team, which also includes a Dementia Intensive Support Team (DIST), has a main goal of keeping hospital admissions to a minimum for those with dementia, and integrating services to provide an intensive home treatment strategies.
+This service, which also includes a Dementia Intensive Support Team (DIST) provides assessment and short-term intensive treatment (up to 6 weeks) for older people experiencing a major mental health concern, that may otherwise require a period of hospital admission.
+Their main goal is keeping hospital admissions to a minimum for those with dementia and integrating services to provide intensive treatment strategies in the home.

 Speech & Language Therapy Service